-Capital Equipment: Expenditures for computing infrastructure are covered under Non U.S. Common Fund.
+Capital Equipment: Expenditures for computing infrastructure upgrades.

 Services and Service Agreements: Computing infrastructure and software maintenance services for the South Pole System, UW Data Center, Data Warehouse and Networking are the major cost drivers for Services and Service Agreements.
-This category includes maintenance contracts, licenses, operating systems, warranties, technical support and software programmer consultants.
+This category includes maintenance contracts, licenses, operating systems, warranties and technical support.
 Because of the need for high availability and reliability of computing infrastructure, we reduce risk through having service agreements with vendors of major commercial off-the-shelf equipment.